 Herpes is a viral infection that causes recurring outbreaks characterized by small, fluid-filled, painful blisters on the affected skin or mucous membranes.
 Herpes goes through periods of latency, during which no sores may be present though the virus remains dormant in nerve cells.
 The virus can reactivate causing an eruption of painful sores.
 While the trigger is often unknown, herpes outbreaks can be brought on by menstruation, stress, immune system suppression, fever and physical trauma.

-Transmission.
 Herpes is transmitted during skin-to-skin contact via either (1) direct contact with sores during vaginal, oral or anal sex with a person who has an active infection, or (2) contact with oral, genital or anal areas of chronically infected people during latent periods (when no sores may be visible).

-Symptoms.
 Symptoms of herpes usually develop 2 to 12 days after exposure, although many people don’t have symptoms or aren’t aware of them until much later.
 Depending on the affected areas, a person may begin to develop tingling, itching, burning, discomfort and aching.
 Sores begin to develop 2 to 3 days later.
 During this period, a person may also experience malaise, fever, body aches, headaches, and general feelings of sickness.
 These initial outbreaks can last approximately 1 to 2 weeks.
 Reoccurring outbreaks often last approximately one week.

-Diagnosis and treatment.
 It is fairly easy for a doctor to diagnose herpes during a physical examination.
 There is no cure for herpes though treatments are available to manage outbreaks.
 Once a person contracts herpes, it remains with them and they can pass the disease to other partners.
 Though less frequent, herpes can also be transmitted from a mother to her baby during vaginal birth.

 Like herpes, there are two types of viruses that can cause HIV, or the Human Immunodeficiency Virus: HIV-1 and HIV-2.
 AIDS, or Acquired Immunodeficiency Syndrome, is the most severe form of HIV.